albert-college-ics3u/final-project-2018/README.md

 ### Testing and Documentation

 You will provide **comments within your code** that describes what different blocks of code accomplish.  **Each function** you create should be accompanied by a **descriptive comment**.
-You will provide a **descriptive paragraph** at the **end of your project** that describes what your project is, how to interact with it, and what bugs are still present / what still needs to be worked on.
+You will provide a **User-guide** at the **end of your project** that describes what your project is, how to interact with it, and what bugs are still present / what still needs to be worked on.

 **Testing**, along with documentation, will  be an ongoing phase of your project.
 On a **daily basis** you will make **‘journal entries’** that give evidence of testing that you have done on that day.
 It may involve testing a block of code or testing a function.
 It is better to create functions for each block of code that performs some task, so that once it is working, it cannot be altered by other changes to the program.